-By using product lifecycle management (PLM) to integrate today's engineering design and technical publications domains, companies can dramatically improve the way in which content is managed across the product lifecycle for all documentation.
-With this in mind, Siemens PLM Software provides Teamcenter® software technical publishing and advanced authoring and illustration tools to enable engineering design and technical publication groups to share information retained in different system repositories, re-use content as often as possible and automate functions and processes common to both domains.
+By using product lifecycle management (PLM) to integrate today's engineering design and technical publications domains, companies can dramatically improve the way in which content is managed across a product document's lifecycle.
+With this in mind, UGS PLM Software provides UGS TeamcenterTM software's content management solution to enable engineering design and technical publication groups to share information retained in different system repositories, re-use content as often as possible and automate functions and processes common to both domains.